10 surprising facts about energy in the USA

 10 lesser known facts about energy in the USA

-1. Benjamin Franklin and Electricity:
+1. Benjamin Franklin and Electricity

 We start off with one of the USA’s most beloved founding fathers, who is often miscredited for discovering electricity.
 While Benjamin Franklin didn’t discover electricity, his famous kite experiment in 1752 proved that lightning is a form of electricity.
 This groundbreaking discovery laid the foundation for many of the electrical technologies we use today.
-Benjamin Franklin’s role as a scientist, leading through his skeptical spirit and reliance on empiric evidence, also reflected in his contributions as a Founding Father.

 USA Founding Father, Benjamin Franklin, and his Key Experiment (painting)